OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Suite

-The final component is the ForeCAT In situ Data Observer \cite<FIDO,>{Kay17FIDO}, which creates synthetic in situ profiles.
-FIDO takes the position and orientation from ForeCAT and the evolved CME properties and arrival time from ANTEATR.
+At this point additional inputs describing the background solar wind must also be incorporated.
+We assume a very simple background solar wind model with constant velocity, density falling as $R^2$, a Parker spiral magnetic field, and temperature proportional to $R^{-0.58}$ \cite{Hel13}.
+These simple profiles can be scaled by either the outer coronal values from ForeCAT or their values at 1 AU, either from in situ observations or taken from a solar wind forecast.
+If given as inputs, OSPREI will prioritize any 1 AU inputs over the ForeCAT solar wind values.
+We find that this tends to be a more realistic background solar wind and more accurate arrival time results due to some of the shortcomings of the PFSS model.

+ANTEATR also requires the location (latitude, longitude, and distance) and orbital speed of the Earth or satellite of interest.
+Alternatively, it can be given a text file containing the location of a satellite as a function of time, as was done recently for an OSPREI simulation of a CME that impacted Parker Solar Probe \cite{Pal21PSP}.

+ANTEATR calculates the drag between the CME and the background solar wind, which affects the full CME, the hoop force and toroidal magnetic tension, which affect the toroidal axis, and the poloidal magnetic tension and toroidal magnetic pressure and thermal pressure gradients (relative to the background solar wind), which affect the cross section.
+These forces modify the propagation and expansion velocities, giving a CME's distance as a function of time, but also the change in the angular widths and aspect ratios due to the changes in the $L$ and $r$ lengths.
+As the CME evolves the internal properties are updated via conservation laws so that the outputs include the internal magnetic field strength, temperature, and density.
+We stop the simulation once the CME impacts the satellite but approximate the duration based on the CME geometry and speed, and determine an estimated Kp.

+Typically, we find that the angular widths remain constant or slowly decrease and that the CME pancakes, or flattens in the radial direction relative to the perpendicular direction.
+Whatever the values may be, we pass the arrival time, evolved velocities, angular widths, aspect ratios, and internal properties from ANTEATR to FIDO, as well as the position and orientation from ForeCAT (which do not change within ANTEATR).
+The only new input needed by FIDO is the handedness of the CME flux rope, which is not technically required for any of the ANTEATR force calculations.

 FIDO determines the relative position of the spacecraft to the CME and calculates the magnetic field vector and velocity for that specific location.
 It also estimates the Kp index from the speed and magnetic field as done in \citeA{Kay20SIT}.
 Within FIDO, the CME continues to expand as it passes over the spacecraft according to the speeds provided by ANTEATR.
-FIDO can also forecast the shock and sheath ahead of a CME using the Rankine-Hugoniot shock conditions with the CME and solar wind properties \cite{Kay20SIT}.
-This is a simple analytic shock model for the average sheath and cannot produce the stochastic fluctuations that are commonly observed.
+If desired, FIDO also simulates the shock and sheath ahead of a CME using the Rankine-Hugoniot shock conditions with the CME and solar wind properties \cite{Kay20SIT}.
+This model calculates the compression of the magnetic field strength and density, and the velocity at the CME-driven shock and connects these values to the flux rope values to generate profiles within the sheath.
+This is a simple analytic shock model for the average sheath properties and cannot produce the stochastic fluctuations that are commonly observed.